 Chip has developed a fintech mobile app that connects to current accounts and uses artificial intelligence to determine how much users can afford to save, automatically putting this amount aside.
 One of Chip’s USPs is offering competitive interest rates on savings.

 Founded in 2016 and based in London, Chip has raised £26.0m to date across six funding rounds—almost exclusively from crowdfunding campaigns on Crowdcube.
 Its most recent investment was in September 2020, when Chip secured a £10.7m equity and loan fundraising via Crowdcube and the government’s Future Fund.
 The Crowdcube campaign reached its target after just an hour.

 Total funds raised: £25.3m

 Users are sent out home tests which determine the presence of certain gut microbiomes and blood sugar responses.
 Users then use the ZOE app to track and understand the right foods for them.
-It aims to improve mood and wellbeing by making recommendations that eliminate food-driven inflammation and improve gut health.

 Total funds raised: £24.3m